kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Windows Speech Recognition works equally fine, although it uses other terms to navigate the speech engine.
 That's really bad, but, hey, we are human, that shouldn't be a problem for us.
 And it isn't.
 You can learn that, too, and switch the navigation terms.
 The reason why I stuck with DragonDictate is that Windows Speech Recognition interferes badly with some programs.
 Most probably because those programs are way too smart these days.

-Dragon dictate, for instance, if you just say one word, because you're still thinking about the rest of the sentence, will search all tabs in your application for this word in order to switch to that tab.
+DragonDictate, for instance, if you just say one word, because you're still thinking about the rest of the sentence, will search all tabs in your application for this word in order to switch to that tab.
 It took me a long time to understand what's happening here.

 At the beginning of the new century, I taught database classes and sometimes used DragonDictate in class to dictate SQL into my notebook.
 Still, I don't program with DragonDictate, instead I rather use AHK.
 But as soon as I have to write more than just a few characters, I'll switch to DragonDictate.
 And if I don't have that tool to my disposition, I feel like crippled.

-I don't use the latest edition as I don't see the need to buy this product again and again.
-It's excellent, at least for my purposes, and I don't even have the professional edition, so I don't use any macros.
+I don't use the latest edition of DragonDictate as I don't see the need to buy this product again and again.
+It's excellent, at least for my purposes, and I don't even have the professional edition, so I can't use any macros (preferred 10.10, must be 10 or rather 15 years old now).

 Every once in a while, when I met colleagues complaining about stress injury syndrome, I told them about this fascinating technique.
 You cannot have it in Linux, unfortunately, except you simulate Windows, but anyway I still have to meet somebody who is interested.
 I don't know of anybody who dictates.